Kenishi/Challenges/README.md

 Details my solutions to problems on HackerRank

-### /Jobs
+### /Company Challenges

-Details my solutions to challenges put up by companies which are publically available on the site.
+Details my solutions to challenges put up by companies which are publically available on their site.
 Names may or may not be scrubbed.